UPDATE: CORONAVIRUS AID, RELIEF, AND ECONOMIC SECURITY ACT PAYCHECK PROTECTION PROGRAM

 On Friday, June 5th, 2020, President Donald J. Trump signed into law the Paycheck Protection Program Flexibility Act (the “PPPFA”) (H.R.
 7010).
 The PPPFA amends certain provisions of the Paycheck Protection Program (the “Program”), which was a key component of the Coronavirus Aid, Relief, and Economic Security Act (the “CARES Act”).

-Administration (the “Administration”)) continue to apply.
+Except as expressly amended by the PPPFA, the original provisions of the Program (as modified and clarified by subsequent guidance from the Treasury and the Small Business Administration (the “Administration”)) continue to apply.
 The Treasury and the Administration have additionally indicated that the Administration will promptly issue additional rules and guidance, a modified borrower application form, and a modified loan forgiveness application clarifying and implementing the amendments made by the PPPFA.

 The following is a summary of the key terms and provisions of the PPPFA: